Did you know that beneath your feet is an information superhighway built of networked fungi that allow plants to communicate?

 Mushroom Dude – Paul Staments

 Over the last 40 years, Mycologist Paul Stament has discovered several new species of mushrooms, and revolutionized mushroom cultivation.
 Stamets runs Fungi Perfecti, a family-owned gourmet and medicinal mushroom business in Shelton, Wash.
 He’s collected and cloned more than 250 strains of wild fungi and is convinced that they will have a significant role in the future of agriculture, medicine and ecology.
+There may even be a grow room design specifically to cultivate fungi to meet the demands that future society will have for them.
 His statements are may seem grandiose, but some say his patents on fungus tech are the bane of modern pesticide companies.
 Last June, he received a patent on using “entomopathogenic Fungi”(fungi that kills insects).
 We’ll see!

 To Blow your mind even further, Watch Paul’s TED talk on how fungi can change the world.